A Dental Nurse supports the dentist in all aspects of a patient’s treatment and care.

 While most clinics operate traditional opening hours, you may be required to be on call, especially if you work in a hospital setting.

-Although you’ll be working with a number of different patients, each with their own needs, your core responsibilities will be the same.
+Although you’ll be working with a number of different patients, each with their own needs, your core responsibilities in dental nurse jobs will be the same.
 These will include:

 - Preparing and passing instruments to the dentist or hygienist